hakanmelikoglu/hakanmelikoglu.github.io/privacy-policy/photoexif-mark.md

 We may update this privacy policy from time to time.
 We will notify you of any changes by posting the new policy on this page.

 ## Contact Us
-If you have any questions about this privacy policy, please contact us at [your contact email].
+If you have any questions about this privacy policy, please contact us at <a href="mailto:exiframe@hakanmelikoglu.com">exiframe@hakanmelikoglu.com</a>.